cgi-js/cgi-js/README.md

 // Following is the structure for providing the decalaration of paths

+// Example 1:
 // app.use("/", cgi.serve('type_of_interpretor', {
 //         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         bin: {
 //                 bin_path: '/path/to/cgiexe/without/executable_name',
+//                 useDefault: true,
+//         }
 //         config_path: '/path/to/some.ini',
 //         host: shost,
 //         port: sport
 //     });

+// Example 2:
+// app.use("/", cgi.serve("type_of_interpretor", {
+//         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         bin: '/path/to/cgiexe/without/executable_name',
+//         config_path: '',
+//         host: shost,
+//         port: sport
+//     });

 // Following works without a local CGI path and tries to
 //          use CGI installed in system by default
+// if useDefault is false then the application errors out
+// Default value of useDefault is false.
+Example: 5 and Example: 6 will error out

+// Example 3:
 // app.use("/", cgi.serve("type_of_interpretor", {
 //         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         bin: {
 //                 bin_path: '',
+//                 useDefault: true,
+//         }
 //         config_path: '',
 //         host: shost,
 //         port: sport
 //     });

+// Example 4:
+// app.use("/", cgi.serve("type_of_interpretor", {
+//         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         bin: {
+//                 useDefault: true,
+//         }
+//         config_path: '',
+//         host: shost,
+//         port: sport
+//     });

+// Example 5:
+// app.use("/", cgi.serve("type_of_interpretor", {
+//         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         bin: '',
+//         config_path: '',
+//         host: shost,
+//         port: sport
+//     });

+// Example 6:
+// app.use("/", cgi.serve("type_of_interpretor", {
+//         web_files_root: "/path/to/cgiscript/www/folder/with/or/without/filename",
+//         config_path: '',
+//         host: shost,
+//         port: sport
+//     });

 // Following uses a path in second argument defining the local copy of CGI
 //          that you want to use for the application
+//          (Specially true if you are using multiple copies of the same executable)

 // app.use("/", cgi.serve("py", {
 //         web_files_root: /path/to/cgiscript,